bigcommerce/dev-docs/markdown/api-docs/cart-and-checkout/embedded-checkout.md

 ## 6: Embed Checkout

-To generate a cart URL and set this cart as the active cart for a shopper, make a POST to this endpoint:
+To generate a cart URL and set this cart as the active cart for a shopper, make a POST to:
 `https://api.bigcommerce.com/stores/{{store_hash}}/v3/carts/{{cart_id}}/redirect_urls`

-You must programatically generate the redirect URLs as they can only be used once.
-To do this, your front-end should send information to your app that it can use to generate a cart and the redirect URL, and then proceed to pass the redirect URL to the `embedCheckout` method.
+Once you generate the redirect URLs they can only be used once.
+Your front-end should send information to your app that it can use to generate a cart and the redirect URL, and then proceed to pass the redirect URL to the `embedCheckout` method.

+TODO: "Your front end should communicate to the back end application to build and manage the shopper's cart and generate the redirect URL"

 <!--
 title: "Response"